Jan 16, 2022

 What about one-dimensional noise?

-Visual isotropy doesn’t really become a proper concern until you hit at least 2D, so from that standpoint all the choices are essentially equal.
-But perhaps from a different perspective, it might be worth finding a noise that doesn’t cross zero on regular intervals of the number line the way the 1D generalizations of Simplex or Perlin do.
-1D Value-Cubic or a grid-point-avoiding line/path through some 2D noise would work nicely to avoid that.
+Visual isotropy doesn’t become a proper concern until you hit at least 2D, so from that standpoint all choices are essentially equal.
+But perhaps from a different perspective, it might be worth finding a noise that doesn’t cross zero on regular intervals the way the 1D generalizations of Simplex or Perlin do.
+The simplest way to solve this is to sample a line or path through 2D noise of any type, avoiding any points or vertices that are zero by definition.

 Libraries

-- FastNoiseLite - Straightforward library for common use cases or for getting started, that supports OpenSimplex2(S) noise as well as 3D domain rotation through a config option.
+• FastNoiseLite - Straightforward library for common use cases or for getting started, that supports OpenSimplex2(S) noise as well as 3D domain rotation through a configuration option.

-- FastNoise2 - Hyper-optimized SIMD-enabled library with support for OpenSimplex2 and an angle-based rotation node.
+• FastNoise2 - Hyper-optimized SIMD-enabled library with support for Simplex-type noise and an angle-based rotation node*.

 Resources